cockroachdb/docs/v19.1/cluster-topology-patterns.md

 **Performance expectations**

-- The network latency among the nodes is expected to be the same, sub-millisecond.
+- Since all nodes are within a single region, the network latency between the nodes is still expected to be close  sub-millisecond.

 ## Multi-region clusters

-### Basic pattern for a multi-region cluster
+### Multiple regions, basic pattern

 For even more resiliency, use a multi-region cluster.
-A multi-region cluster is comprised of multiple datacenters in different regions (e.g., `East`, `West`), that each have with multiple nodes.
+A multi-region cluster is comprised of multiple datacenters in different regions (e.g., `East`, `West`), each with multiple nodes.
 CockroachDB will automatically try to diversify replica placement across localities (i.e., place a replica in each region).
 Using this setup, many organization will also transition to using different cloud providers (one provider per region).

 In this example, the cluster has an asymmetrical setup where `Central` is closer to the `West` than the `East`.
 This configuration will provide better write latency to the write workloads in the `West` and `Central` because there is a lower latency (versus writing in the `East`).
 This is assuming you are not using zone configurations.